 with the exception of the holding cell's and the room where the Creeper crashes out the window with Darry, were filmed here.

 Ending - 315 NE 14th St. Ocala, Fl.
 34470

 Formerly White's Meat Packing, operations ceased in the early 80's.
 Both exterior and interior shots were filmed here.
 The structure seen in the film was demolished no more than two years after filming and in 2006 iGlobal Logistics & Technology Center was erected in it's place.
-This was one location I would've loved to visit before it was razed.
+This was one location I would've loved to visit before it was demolished.

 Here's an aerial photo of the building before it was demolished.